aaronatt/aaronatt/README.md

 - 👋 Hi, I’m @aaronatt
-- 👀 I’m interested in developing useful applications, such as mobile apps and web apps.
-Specifically, I like backend development and data analytics.
+- 👀 I’m interested in Analytics Engineering and Data Engineering.
-- 🌱 I’m currently learning JavaScript and related frameworks.
-Next will be Spring/Springboot.
+- 🌱 I’m currently learning from Zach Wilson's Bootcamps.
-- 💞️ I’m looking to collaborate on projects with languages I'm currently learning.
 - 📫 How to reach me: aaronatt02@gmail.com

 <!---